Tara (Buddhism): History

-Whether the Tārā figure originated as a Buddhist or Hindu goddess is unclear and remains a source of inquiry among scholars.
-Mallar Ghosh believes her to have originated as a form of the goddess Durga in the Hindu Puranas.
-Today, she is worshiped both in Buddhism and in Shaktism (Hinduism) as one of the ten Mahavidyas.
-It may be true that goddesses entered Buddhism from Shaktism (i.e. the worship of local or folk goddesses prior to the more institutionalized Hinduism which had developed by the early medieval period (i.e. Middle kingdoms of India).
-According to Beyer, it would seem that the feminine principle makes its first appearance in Buddhism as the goddess who personified prajnaparamita.
+The origin of Tārā is unclear and remains a source of inquiry among scholars.
+Mallar Ghosh believes her to have originated as a form of the goddess Durga.
+Tārā is worshiped both in Buddhism as well as in Shaktism (Hinduism) as one of the ten Mahavidyas.
+According to Beyer, the enlightened feminine makes its first appearance in Mahayana Buddhism as Prajñāpāramitā Devi, the personified Perfection of Wisdom, who is also called mother of Buddhas.